 Johnson said employees in recent months have begun to see RPA as a technology that "frees them up to do more strategic tasks."
 As a consequence, demand for RPA projects has increased at Baker Hughes, she added.

 At RRD, RPA software follows other technology developments, including cloud, big data and analytics.

 O'Brien said the arrival of software robots fits into a familiar pattern.

-"The impact on me, to be honest, is not much different than what we would expect when we introduce any type of new technology," he said.
-"We have adopted … all these promising waves of new technology that get people very excited, and certainly there is a lot of hype.
+"The impact on me, to be honest, is not much different than what we would expect when we any type of technology," he said.
+"We have adopted … all these promising waves of technology that get people very excited, and certainly there is a lot of hype.
 As a CIO, your job is to basically help your senior management team and business partners assess [the technology] through the hype and get to the meat of the opportunity."